Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 Magento 2 improves this issue by allowing extensions to overlap.
 New technologies like HTML5, CSS3, and REquire.js also make it easier to install extensions.
 That said, extensions can still be hard to manage as you customize your Magento store.

 Sometimes you just need help to get your store working the way you want it to.
 Which version, if either, is able to offer you that support?

-After June 2020, you won’t receive any patches or updates from Magento to support your store.
+Since the product was sunset, you can’t get any patches or updates from Magento to support your store.
 You are on your own, a lifeboat adrift at sea.

 With Magento 2, the level of customer support depends on which version you are working with.
 As we mentioned in the introduction, Magento 2 covers both Magento Open Source, Magento Enterprise Edition, and Enterprise Cloud Edition.
 Only the latter two options provide support, and they also come with a steep price tag.
 Magento Open Source is free to download, but does not come with customer support.

 Realistically, this isn’t even a question.
-Magento 1 and Magento 2 aren’t really at battle because one is a viable ecommerce platform and the other is a dying star that will soon no longer even be a secure place to build a site.
+Magento 1 and Magento 2 aren’t really at battle because one is a viable ecommerce platform and the other is a dying star that simply isn’t a secure place to build a site.